 Where we are now

-In 2021 we still have a long way to go.
+In 2022 we still have a long way to go.
+Find out more about our approach to inclusion, diversity and representation.

 - Download Rethinking ‘Diversity’ in Publishing — the UK’s first academic study on diversity in trade fiction and publishing, and read our response (June 2020)